Ed and I first visited Lasseter’s cave on our way to “The Alice”.

 Greed is a great motivator, it can become so much of a drive that it can blind the senses and become the source of great pain and even death.

 Unfortunately for Lasseter this was his fate in the summer of 1931.
-Firstly he waited by the beautiful Hull River that had running water at the time.
+Firstly he waited by the beautiful Hull River.
 It is possible that Lasseter may have pondered the question of materialism versus having a life when sitting in the cave waiting for his death however we will never know how he felt or what he thought about that.

 He lived in this cave for either 25 days or sixteen weeks depending upon the source of information however, even to live in this cave for a week, listening to the silence and the wind I imagine would be either a spiritual enlightenment or the worse pain that the mind could endure.